The extended practical driving test

 The practical driving test is longer and more demanding than the normal learner driving test.
 The test lasts for about 70 minutes and covers a wide variety of roads, including dual carriageways where possible.

-Many candidates have found it beneficial to take some driving instruction in advance of the test.
+Many candidates have found it helpful to take some driving instruction before the test.

-When booking an appointment for the extended practical driving test ensure that you apply for the correct category of vehicle and pay the appropriate fee.
+When booking an appointment for the extended practical driving test make sure that you apply for the right category of vehicle and pay the appropriate fee.

 Extended practical test are available at Belfast, Londonderry, Craigavon and Newry test centres.